apache/mina-sshd/README.md

 associated with this command.

+### Data stream(s) sizing consideration

+Some commands may send/receive large amounts of data over their STDIN/STDOUT/STDERR streams.
+Since (by default) the sending mechanism in SSHD is
+**asynchronous** it may cause _Out of memory_ errors due to one side (client/server) generating `SSH_MSG_CHANNEL_DATA` or `SSH_MSG_CHANNEL_EXTENDED_DATA` at a much higher rate than the other side can consume.
+This leads to a build-up of a packets backlog that eventually consumes all available memory
+(as described in [SSHD-754](https://issues.apache.org/jira/browse/SSHD-754) and [SSHD-768](https://issues.apache.org/jira/browse/SSHD-768)).
+As of version 1.7 one can register a `ChannelStreamPacketWriterResolver` at the client/server/session/channel level that can enable the user to replace the raw channel with some throttling mechanism that will be used for stream packets.
+Such an (experimental) example is the `ThrottlingPacketWriter` available in the `sshd-contrib` module. **Note:** if the `ChannelStreamPacketWriterResolver` returns a wrapper instance instead of a `Channel` then it will be **closed** automatically when the stream using it is closed.

 ## SCP

 Besides the `ScpTransferEventListener`, the SCP module also uses a `ScpFileOpener` instance in order to access